Add custom fields

 Select the list to use for the field.

-For details on creating your own lists, see Set up lists.
+For details on creating your own lists, see Lists.

 If you want the user-defined field to contain multiple values, check the Allow multiple values check box.